-The Department of General Services (DGS) Sustainability Division integrates sustainable practices throughout the department’s programs, projects, and operations with the goal to reduce energy, waste, carbon, and greenhouse gas emissions.
+The Department of General Services (DGS) Sustainability Division integrates sustainable practices throughout the department’s programs, projects, and operations with the goal to reduce energy, waste, and greenhouse gas emissions.
 The Division works to educate Metro employees and the citizens of Nashville about DGS’ sustainability achievements and how to work and live sustainably.

 The Sustainability team is implementing sustainable practices for all aspects of the Department of General Services, including the Center of Responsible Energy (CORE), operations and maintenance in new and existing buildings, fleet, print services, and facility and grounds maintenance.

 Sustainability is important to Metro because preserving our environment and conserving natural resources improves our quality of life and the lives of generations to come.
 Making Nashville the most sustainable city in the Southeast will not only set us apart as leaders in the region, but will help Metro be a good steward of the environment and our financial resources.

 Metro’s sustainability efforts are infused throughout Metro including leadership from the Mayor’s Office and the newly appointed Livable Nashville Committee.
 Priority areas for the Mayor’s Livable Nashville include energy efficiency, waste reduction, water quality and conservation, transportation and infrastructure, and much more.
 Mayor Barry’s Livable Nashville Committee will build upon the accomplishments of the 2009 Green Ribbon Committee goals and work to develop a shared vision for preserving and enhancing Nashville’s livability and environmental quality.